Enhanced Diffusion Sampling: Efficient Rare Event Sampling and Free Energy Calculation with Diffusion Models: Biasing and unbiasing diffusion model ensembles

+Subsequently, we employ the Feynman-Kac Corrector (FKC) biased sampling methodology\cite{skreta2025feynman,ren2026driftlite}, described in the following paragraphs.

-\paragraph{Biased marginals $q_t$.}In order to sample from $q(x)$, we define a family of biased marginal densities $q_t$: where $b_0(x)$ is constant with respect to $x$, $b_1(x)\equiv b(x)$, and $b_t$ smoothly interpolates between the two.
+\paragraph{Biased marginals $q_t$.} In order to sample from $q(x)$, we define a family of biased marginal densities $q_t$: where $b_0(x)$ is constant with respect to $x$, $b_1(x)\equiv b(x)$, and $b_t$ smoothly interpolates between the two.

-\paragraph{Generating weighted samples from $q_t$.} Ref. \cite{skreta2025feynman} provides methods to modify the dynamics in Eq. \ref{eq:unbiased_sde} so that instead of sampling from $p_t$, we get weighted samples $(x_1,w_1), ..., (x_N, w_N)$ from biased marginals $q_t$.
+Skreta et al.\cite{skreta2025feynman} provide methods to modify the dynamics in Eq. \ref{eq:unbiased_sde} so that instead of sampling from $p_t$, we get weighted samples $(x_1,w_1), ..., (x_N, w_N)$ from biased marginals $q_t$.
 The weights $w_1, ..., w_N$ are importance weights, encoding the discrepancy between proposal and target biased marginals.

 In order to sample from the biased marginals in Eq. \ref{eq:biased_marginals}, we need a slightly more general version of the reward-tilted SDE of \cite{skreta2025feynman}.
-We get this by using control drift $\frac{\tilde{\sigma}_t^2}{2}\nabla b_t$ in the framework of \cite{ren2025driftlite}, resulting in the following system of SDEs:
+We get this by using control drift $\frac{\tilde{\sigma}_t^2}{2}\nabla b_t$ in the Driftlite framework\cite{ren2026driftlite}, resulting in the following system of SDEs: